brunexgeek/utask/README.md

 #include "utask.h"
 ```

 Before using any function you must initialize the task scheduler in the current thread with `utask_initialize`.
+The default number of tasks is 8 and the default stack size is 16 KiB.
 Always check the return value for errors.

 ```
 int result = utask_initialize(2, UT_DEFAULT, UT_DEFAULT);